AlgoRythm-Dylan/ZigBlocks/README.md

 for it.
 I just want to learn and test my abilities.
 Maybe I will come back five years later and see how much farther I can get.
 Until then, I guess we can only see what happens.

+## The Blog
+Read about my progress and see what it's like to be me!

+- [entry1](blog/entry1.md): I create a basic win32 window
+- [entry2](blog/entry2.md): Implementing a win32 message loop for the window
+- [entry3](blog/entry3.md): Code re-org of previous two entries